Extremadura & Gredos

-Bidding a reluctant farewell to our hotel this morning, we travel north, passing once again through spectacular Monfragüe National Park.
-Along the way, we’ll watch for raptors such as Bonelli’s and Golden Eagles, and have further chances to try for Western Orphean Warbler, White-rumped Swift and other of the region’s more elusive inhabitants.
+Bidding a reluctant farewell to our hotel, we travel north, passing once again through spectacular Monfragüe National Park.
+Along the way, we will watch for raptors such as Bonelli’s and Golden Eagles and have further chances to try for Western Orphean Warbler, White-rumped Swift and any of the region’s more elusive inhabitants which we may not have seen.
 If it is hot, we may picnic in Monfragüe beneath the shade of some fine old Cork Oaks, with bill-clapping White Storks and Nightingales to serenade us.

-From here, we continue into the delightful Gredos Mountains, where the creaking, oak-boarded corridors of our second super hotel - and a whole suite of new birds - await!
+We will then continue into the delightful Gredos Mountains, where the creaking, oak-boarded corridors of our second super hotel and a whole suite of new birds await!

-After another hearty Parador buffet breakfast and a last chance to look for the likes of Citril Finch, Hobby and Dipper this morning, we head down from the mountains towards Madrid.
+After another hearty Parador buffet breakfast and a last chance to look for the likes of Citril Finch, Hobby and Dipper, we head down from the mountains towards Madrid.

-Arriving back in Madrid, we catch a late afternoon flight to London Heathrow, where our spring birdwatching tour to Spain concludes.
+Arriving back in Madrid, we catch a late afternoon flight to back to the UK, where our spring birdwatching tour to Spain concludes.

 WHAT TO EXPECT